seanox/aspect-js/README.md

 BF: Review: Correction/optimization JavaScript (no functional change)
 BF: MVC SiteMap: Correction of the method customize when using variable paths
 BF: Composite Expression Language: Line breaks in the expressions are supported
+BF: Composite: Correction for a URL without a file
+BF: DataSource: Correction for a URL without a file
+CR: Test: Integration of a web server
 CR: Composite Expression Language: Added keywords eeq (===), nee (!==)
 CR: Extension Namespace: Added method create
+CR: Composite: Added attribute strict for loading of modules/composites

 [Read more](https://raw.githubusercontent.com/seanox/aspect-js/master/CHANGES)